Okja

 Okja resonates most strongly through its female characters.
 The young lead, Mija (Seo-Hyun Ahn), serves as the pillar of sanity in a clownish world.
 She plays the moral compass and hero, single-mindedly sprinting, clawing, and fighting her way to her beloved pet, Okja.

-That being said, both Lucy and her sister Nancy (also played by Swinton) were enjoyable characters, flamboyant and satirical without devolving into the screeching and squawking that typified Gyllenhaal’s role as TV zoologist Johnny Wilcox.
+That being said, both Lucy and her sister Nancy (also played by Swinton) were enjoyable characters, flamboyant and satirical without devolving into the squawking that typified Gyllenhaal’s role as TV zoologist Johnny Wilcox.

 Race: 5/5